-Report the incident to Vice Delegate Francois Isidore, or Delegate McMasterdonia.
+Report the incident to Vice Delegate Dreadton, or Delegate Kranostav.
 More likely than not, this is just an accident.
 However, it is good to report such things as it can be helpful as feedback.

 We will be perodically publishing Security Council Endorsement Alerts.
 These are dispatches that notify nations that are not endorsing a particular Security Councillor.
 If you find yourself mentioned in such a dispatch, you know what to do: Please endorse the Security Councillor in question!